Recoskie/AI-Matrix/docs/Matrix Structure.md

 <br /><br />

-Now, this function will transform a set of numbers into what it took to produce the numbers.
+Now, this function will transform a set of numbers into what it took to produce the numbers, no matter how complex a sequence is.
 What you multiply each power by will be what gets decoded up to 5 dimensions.

 <br /><br />